microsoft/moaw/workshops/getting-started-with-aks/workshop.md

 EOF
 ```

 If you run the following command, you should see that the Pods were scheduled on a different node.
+If you see a status of 'Pending' wait a short while and re-run the command until all three replicas are in the 'Running' state.

 ```bash
 kubectl get pod --selector app=store-front -o wide